 If not, you might have to resort to heat, vise grips, drilling, tapping or whatever is in your tool arsenal to do the job.
 You might just get lucky.
 Then again, the dowel pin might not like you either.

 Once you have achieved victory, assure the hole is clean and carefully pound in the new longer dowel pin being mindful of when she “bottoms out”.
 You don’t need a mushroom-headed dowel pin by being overly ambitious.

 Next, prep the bracket by installing the Pedestals onto the Head Plate using the (3) CSK M8 bolts.
-Flats for a "skinny" 14mm (or 9/16") open-end wrench have been machined onto the pedestals to ease in this tightening process.
+Flats for a 14mm open-end wrench have been machined onto the pedestals to ease in this tightening process.
 Use of Blue Loc-Tite is mandatory.
-Once tight, proceed to the next step.
+Place the Star Plate on top of the Pedestals (just as a test) to assure precise alignment.
+If all good, tighten, and proceed to the next step.

 On the exhaust side, remove the factory “head wing” undercover and install the Head Plate in its place using (2) M6 CSK bolts and (1) button-head M6 screw with washer.
+If EVO, then it will simply be (4) M6 CSK bolts to install.
 Assure the threads are clean and chase if necessary.
 Again, Blue Loc-Tite should be used here.

 Proceed with re-installing your camshaft featuring your newly pounded-in dowel pin making sure the dowel pin is at the 12 O’clock position.
 Install cam towers in their respective position and, in proper torque sequence, tighten cam tower bolts to 16 ft/pnds.